 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Geographic Information Systems Minor is GIS-MN.
+The plan code for Geographic Information Systems Minor is GIS-MN.

 Curriculum for Geographic Information Systems Minor